 Spit Card Game (Rules and Instructions)

-Spit is one of my favorite choices when I sit down to a card game with a single opponent.
-Like in War (see my War card game rules), you share all the cards right at the beginning in Spit.
-Except your goal is not to collect them, but you aim to get rid of them instead.
+Like in War (see the War game rules), you share all the cards at the beginning in Spit.
+Except your goal is not to collect them but get rid of them instead.

 This Spit rules guide will cover the following: